 My mother says we came from Dublin, Ireland, with a bundle of clothes, a well-read Bible, and each other.
 And in our hearts we brought love and hope.

-When I was barely ten, we moved to a small cottage with a plot of land near the junction of the Susquehanna and Juniata canals in Pennsylvania.
+When I was barely ten, we moved to a small cottage with a plot of land near the junction of the Susquehanna and Juniata canals.
 Father, who was tall and muscular, pulled our plow.
 And Mother, small but determined, guided the prong as it turned the soil.
 They sang as they worked, and I was happy to follow behind and shove potato eyes into the rich black earth.
 Sometimes we gathered berries by the river in pails.

-“Yes, it’s a wondrous land we’ve come to, Michael,” Father agreed.
+“Aye, it’s a wondrous land we’ve come to, Michael,” Father agreed.

 I swallowed hard and nodded.
 “I understand, Father.”

-Mother and I stood near the fence and waved until Father disappeared along Old Post Road.
+Mother and I stood near the fence and waved until father disappeared along Old Post Road.
 Then she wiped her eyes and turned back to the house.
 “While your father’s gone, Michael, we’ll plant potatoes and pick berries just as before.”